Lost in Starlight: Release

-Lost in Starlight was released on May 30, 2025, on Netflix.
+Lost in Starlight was released on May 30, 2025, in select theaters and on Netflix.
 It is the first South Korean feature-length animated film to be released by the streaming platform.

 Reception

-Lost in Starlight holds an audience rating of 8.49 on the Korean review aggregator Naver Movie Database, an 88% rating on Rotten Tomatoes based 16 reviews, and a 3.9/5 rating on Letterboxd.
+Lost in Starlight holds an audience rating of 8.49 on the Korean review aggregator Naver Movie Database, an 88% rating on Rotten Tomatoes based 16 reviews.

 Acclaimed director Bong Joon-ho said of the film, "this visual masterpiece takes you around the universe."